OpenEvalProject/evals/manuscripts/elife-58295/v1/manuscript.md

 These results suggest a transcriptional control of RA on Nos genes expression during embryogenesis in amphioxus, but whether it is direct or indirect remains to be investigated.

-## A RALDH inhibitor and a RAR antagonist are able to rescue the normal phenotype after inhibition of NO synthesis
+### A RALDH inhibitor and a RAR antagonist are able to rescue the normal phenotype after inhibition of NO synthesis

 To confirm that the up-regulation of Aldh1a.2, which could result in an endogenous RA increase, was the key event underlying pharyngeal alterations in TRIM-treated larvae, we performed two independent phenotypic rescue experiments using the retinaldehyde dehydrogenases (RALDH) inhibitor DEAB (N,N-diethylaminobenzaldehyde) and the RA antagonist BMS009.
 Both DEAB and BMS009 were applied in combination with TRIM to embryos at 24 hpf and removed at 30 hpf.
 As a control, the TRIM treatment was performed in parallel on another batch of embryos.
 The combined treatment with TRIM and DEAB resulted in a wild-type phenotype in 76% of the total observed larvae (‘rescue’ in Figure 3A,B panels I and II).
 On the other hand, 14% of the larvae showed an intermediate phenotype with normal pharynx length and organization in comparison to wild-type larvae, although the mouth was smaller and the club-shaped gland had an abnormal morphology (‘partial rescue’ in Figure 3A,B panels III and IV).
 The remaining larvae showed an affected phenotype as described above for the TRIM treatment (‘altered’ in Figure 3A,B panels V and VI).
 Similarly, the phenotype rescue experiment performed using the combination of TRIM and BMS009 led to 54% of wild-type larval morphology and 21% of larvae with a smaller mouth (Figure 3A).
 Moreover, the morphological rescue obtained by TRIM+DEAB treatment was associated with the rescued expression pattern of RA catabolism (Cyp26.1 and Cyp26.3) and RA target genes (Hox1, Hox3, and Meis) (Figure 3C) at the N5 neurula stage.
 Therefore, by using two independent experiments, we demonstrated that the reduction of RA pathway activity in TRIM-treated embryos rescued the wild-type phenotype, suggesting that the observed effects of the inhibition of NO synthesis are produced by an increase in RA signaling.

 ![Figure 3.](https://cdn.elifesciences.org/articles/58295/elife-58295-fig3-v1.jpg)

-**Figure 3.:** N,N-diethylaminobenzaldehyde (DEAB) and BMS009 on 1-[2-(trifluoromethyl)phenyl]−1H-imidazole (TRIM)-treated embryos.(A) Pie charts of the phenotypes observed after TRIM treatment and the combinatorial pharmacological treatments TRIM (100 µM) + DEAB (25 µM) or TRIM (100 µM) + BMS009 (10−6 M).
+**Figure 3.:** (A) Pie charts of the phenotypes observed after TRIM treatment and the combinatorial pharmacological treatments TRIM (100 µM) + DEAB (25 µM) or TRIM (100 µM) + BMS009 (10−6 M).
 The percentages of each observed phenotype are reported in the respective portions of the graphs.
 For each treatment, the total number of observed larvae is indicated below the chart.
 (B) Pictures of the pharyngeal region of larvae presenting the three different classes of phenotype observed in the rescue experiments: rescue, partial rescue, and altered.
 The mouth is highlighted in yellow and the club-shaped gland in blue.
 Larvae orientation: anterior to the left, dorsal to the top.
 Scale bar: 50 µm.
 (C) Expression pattern by in situ hybridization of Hox1, Hox3, Meis, Cyp26.1, and Cyp26.3 after rescue assay with DEAB showing the restoration of wild-type expression territories.
 Numbers indicate the ratio between embryos showing a restored expression pattern and the total number of embryos analyzed.
 Embryo orientation: anterior to the left, dorsal to the top.
 Scale bar: 50 µm.

 ## Discussion

-## NO controls the RA concentration
+### NO controls the RA concentration

 The inhibition of NO production during amphioxus neurulation affects the normal formation and patterning of pharyngeal structures at the larva stage, including the length of the pharynx.
 From a molecular point of view, the differential RNA-seq approach revealed a clear up-regulation of different RA pathway players after Nos activity inhibition, suggesting that such de-regulation is responsible for the observed phenotype.
 The role of RA in pharyngeal morphogenesis has been extensively described in the literature; RA acts through Hox1 in establishing the posterior limit of amphioxus pharynx.
 Hox1 is co-expressed with the RA receptor (RAR) in the midgut endoderm and, in turn, represses the expression of pharyngeal endoderm markers, such as Pax1/9 and Otx (Schubert et al., 2005).
 Nevertheless, the formation of pharyngeal slits requires low levels of RA.
 This condition is guaranteed: (i) by the activity of RA degradation enzymes (Cyp26), (ii) by the expression of TR2/4, a transcriptional repressor which binds to Retinoic Acid Response Elements (RARE) and decreases RA signaling in the anterior part of the animal, and (iii) by the fact that the central region of the embryo producing RA moves posteriorly as the embryo elongates (Escriva et al., 2002; Koop et al., 2014).
 In the present work, as a result of the inhibition of Nos activity, we observed the up-regulation of RA target genes, Hox1, Hox3 and Meis, and that their anterior limit of expression shifted anteriorly.
 Furthermore, the RA degrading enzyme genes, Cyp26.1 and Cyp26.3, were also sensitive to the inhibition of endogenous NO production showing an increased and ectopic expression.
 Cyp26 are required for RA degradation in the endoderm and ectoderm and have a key role in the establishment and maintenance of the antero-posterior RA concentration gradient in amphioxus (Carvalho et al., 2017a).
 The up-regulation of Cyp26 genes is a known consequence of RA excess, which is responsible for the posteriorization of larval body structures and for the pharynx loss (Escriva et al., 2002; Schubert et al., 2005; Schubert et al., 2006; Minoux and Rijli, 2010; Koop et al., 2010; Koop et al., 2014; Bertrand et al., 2015; Carvalho et al., 2017b).
 Altogether, these results suggest that the observed phenotype in TRIM-treated amphioxus embryos could be due to an increase in RA production.
 In previous studies, it has been shown that exogenous RA administration disrupts its endogenous gradient and causes the whole body posteriorization (Escriva et al., 2002; Koop et al., 2014; Osborne et al., 2009), highlighted for example by the anterior shift of Cdx expression.
 Here, instead, we show that the TRIM treatment only partially phenocopies exogenous RA application, resulting in a local posteriorization mainly restricted to the anterior part of the body including the pharynx area, while the posterior region is unaffected as demonstrated by the unaltered Cdx expression (Figure 1—figure supplement 5D).
 Therefore, this suggests the occurrence of an NO-mediated regulation of the RA pathway in anterior tissues versus an NO-independent mechanism in the posterior tissues.